carpentries-incubator/reproducible-publications-quarto/episodes/08-code-chunks.md

 In our workshop project, renv has already been set up--- you can tell by the presence of a file `renv.lock` in the project's root directory.
 This file records package versions and other information.

-Every time you open a project for which renv has been set up, renv automatically runs and checks that the package versions you have installed on your machine match those of the project.
+Every time you open a project for which renv has been set up, renv automatically runs and checks that the package versions you have installed on your computer match those of the project.
 If they match, there is nothing to do (perhaps that was the case for you today).
 But if there are any mismatches (as might have happened to you today), renv will print a warning resembling the following:

 ```
 * Project '~/Desktop/myproject' loaded. [renv 0.16.0]